srihari93/pesarattu/README.md

 " The time in ms to wait before pesarattu connects to aragundu let g:pesarattu#socketURL = 500

-" The log location for aragundu. [ WIP ]
+" The log location for aragundu.
+" The logs of the instances, are appended with their names ex: /tmp/aragundu.log<instane>
 let g:pesarattu#aragundu#logs = $HOME . '/.aragundu.log'

 " The log location for the communication between aragundu and pesarattu